NEWECX/vendor-sdk/doc/use-newecx-cli.md

     It is javascript object that defines:

-1. How to mapping standard key to field in inventory.csv?
+1. How to map standard key to field in inventory.csv?

     It provides an estimation version of this.
 You are responsible to ensure they are correct.

-2. How to mapping different values to standard values?
+2. How to map vendor's data values to standard values?

-    It provides values_map object in a commented out block that needs your help uncomment it.
+    It provides values_map object in a commented out block that needs your help to uncomment it.

 ### Step 3 modify fields-maps

    It is a process to read through the file, follow instruction provided within the file,

-   and answer and modify ? marked section.
+   and answer and modify ? marked lines and sections.

    Tips:

         1) lab_grown

-           Most vendor doesn't have this column.
+           Most vendors don't have this column.
 You can simply add one line after key: 'lab_grown':

            default_value = 1 // for lab grown diamond